What’s the actual cost of buying a home?

 You’ve already spent years saving a deposit and probably you’ll understand that there are legal fees and stamp duty to pay.
 However, many forget to include the mortgage fees, cost of moving, and insuring their new home.

 This guide will enable you to properly budget for the cost of buying a home, so you don’t encounter any shocks when buying a house or apartment.

 Major upfront costs

-There are several upfront costs when buying a home.
+The cost of buying a home include several upfront payments.
 These can range from £100 to several thousand.
 Before covering each in detail, here is a list of likely upfront costs you’ll encounter.

 - Mortgage costs

 - Surveyor’s fee

 Starting with the obvious and possibly the large single cost of buying a home!
 A deposit is the lowest amount of your own cash that can be used to purchase a property.
 The rest is borrowed from a bank or other mortgage lender.